 Ngumuy/Turtle Beach is Yirritja land.
 The access track winds through a patch of retja, or coastal monsoon vine forest, to the white sands of this popular beach.

 Track conditions are generally good, though rocky and sandy in parts, and a small camping area is set back in the trees.
 Walking tracks to Little Bondi and Macassan Beach form an onward walking trail.
+There is a composting toilet at this site.

 Caution should be taken near the rocks as dangerous strong rips sometimes occur.